-If your wireless ADSL2+ modem router can obtain an IP address but your computer is unable to load any Web pages from the Internet:
+If your wireless-N modem router can obtain an IP address but your computer is unable to load any Web pages from the Internet:

 - Your computer may not recognize any DNS server addresses. - A DNS server is a host on the Internet that translates Internet names (such as www addresses) to numeric IP addresses.
 Typically your ISP will provide the addresses of one or two DNS servers for your use.
-If you entered a DNS address during the wireless ADSL2+ modem router's configuration, reboot your computer and verify the DNS address as described in "Preparing a Computer for Network Access" on page 35.
-Alternatively, you can configure your computer manually with DNS addresses, as explained in your operating system documentation. - Your computer may not have the wireless ADSL modem router configured as its TCP/IP default gateway.

-If your computer obtains its information from the wireless ADSL2+ modem router by DHCP, reboot the computer and verify the wireless ADSL2+ modem router address as described in "Preparing a Computer for Network Access" on page 35.
+If you entered a DNS address during the wireless-N modem router's configuration, reboot your computer and verify the DNS address as described in "Preparing Your Network" on page 43.
+Alternatively, you can configure your computer manually with DNS addresses, as explained in your operating system documentation. - Your computer may not have the wireless ADSL modem router configured as its TCP/IP default gateway. - If your computer obtains its information from the wireless-N modem router by DHCP, reboot the computer and verify the wireless-N modem router address as described in "Preparing Your Network" on page 43.